Timing and Structure

-This course broadens the horizons of engineering to explore the influence of the political, social and environmental context on developing the built environment.
-Students will explore the ways in which engineering is employed to serve the needs of societies, considering both current issues and future impacts.
-Building on the concept that actions and consequences are interconnected in a global system on which we all depend, the material will explore the ethics of engineering and the analysis of inter-related systems.
+This course broadens the horizons of engineering through exploring the influence of the political, social and environmental context on developing the built environment.
+The module will involve discussion on the ways in which engineering is employed to serve the needs of societies, considering both current issues and future impacts.
+Building on the concept that actions and consequences are interconnected in a global system on which we all depend, the material will involve an examination of the ethics of engineering.
 Students will be encouraged to draw on their own experiences and explore their personal reactions to a number of situations and issues.

 This module aims to challenge students to think about the role of engineers beyond their technical expertise.
-It will give students the opportunity to explore a wide range of topics.
+It will give students the opportunity to engage in a range of perspectives.
 It is hoped that this will help students to address challenges they face in their professional role, where contextual issues must be considered alongside technical considerations in planning and designing infrastructure.

 Each teaching session will include a mixture of a lecture format plus group discussions.
 Students will be expected to participate fully in all aspects related to the subject.